mailjet/api-documentation/guides/_send-api-V3.md

 }
 ```

 The <code>Recipients</code> property of a message object is not available anymore.
-To achieve the same behaviour, multiple recipients receiving independently the same message, you will need to create several <code>Messages</code> objects with a "To" property.
+To achieve the same behavior, multiple recipients receiving independently the same message, you will need to create several <code>Messages</code> objects with a "To" property.

 <div></div>

 ### Limitation size of JSON payload

-The number of message objects authorised in the payload is now 100, also limiting the number of recipients (<code>"To"</code>) authorised on one single Send API call.
+The number of message objects authorized in the payload for Send API v3 is 100, also limiting the number of recipients (<code>"To"</code>) authorized on one single Send API call.
+For Send Api v3.1 this limit is set to 50, as specified in its [Message JSON Properties](#message-json-properties) section.